-There are a number of splinter groups of the LDS church, such as the Community of Christ, and the Fundamentalist Church of Jesus Christ of Latter-Day Saints which are often mistakenly called Mormons too.
+There are a number of splinter groups of the LDS church, such as the Community of Christ and the Fundamentalist Church of Jesus Christ of Latter-Day Saints, who are often mistakenly called Mormons too.

-The LDS church was founded on the 6th April, 1830 by Joseph Smith, who after praying to God to see which was the correct church to join, was told none were, and that he were to start his own church, and become a prophet of God.
+The LDS church was founded on April 6, 1830, by Joseph Smith, who, after praying to God to see which was the correct church to join, was told none were, and that he was to start his own church and become a prophet of God.

 After numerous visits from an angel called Moroni, Joseph Smith started translating the Book of Mormon from ancient golden plates, which were revealed to him to be hidden on the top of Hill Cumorah.

-Joseph Smith and his brother Hyrum (One of the 8 witnesses) were murdered by a mob whilst they were held in jail at Carthage, near Nauvoo, on the 27th June, 1844.
+Joseph Smith and his brother Hyrum (One of the 8 witnesses) were murdered by a mob whilst they were held in jail at Carthage, near Nauvoo, on June 27, 1844.

 Just before the death of Joseph Smith, he passed on the authority to become the prophet of the church to a man called Brigham Young.
-There are a number of towns and universities named after him; the most popular being the Brigham Young University in Provo, Utah.
+There are a number of towns and universities named after him, the most popular being Brigham Young University in Provo, Utah.

-As well as using The Holy Bible as scripture, the LDS church also use the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price.
+As well as using The Holy Bible as scripture, the LDS church also uses the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price.

 The Doctrine and Covenants is a collection of revelations and inspired declarations, mainly recorded by Joseph Smith.